luispabon/sway-ubuntu/README.md

 ### How about arm (eg Raspberry PI)

-There are some arch-specific packages in `debs/` so make sure you don't try to install these and instead use `apt download` from a docker container of a newer version of Ubuntu to download them.
+Should be OK as long as there aren't any arch-specific packages in `debs/`.
+In that case, you can get around it by using `apt download` from a docker container or a VM from a newer version of Ubuntu to download them.
+Debian experimental is also a good place to look for those.
+No guarantees, and the closer your version of ubuntu is to it (from debian experimental the current dev version of Ubuntu is procured) the more likely it'll work.

 ## Prepare your system's environment